JamesParrott/sDNA_GH/README.md

 *Regularization Lambda* allows manual input of the minimum and maximum values for regularization parameter *λ* in ridge and lasso regression.
 Enter two values separated by a comma.
 If this field is left blank, the software attempts to guess a suitable range, but is not always correct.
 If you are familiar with the theory of regularized regression you may wish to inpect a plot of cross validated *r²* against *λ* to see what is going on.
 The data to do this is saved with the output model file (if specified), with extension `.regcurve.csv`.

 ###### sDNA_Predict
 Predict takes an output model file from sDNA Learn, and applies it to fresh data.
-For example, suppose we wish to calibrate a traffic model, using measured traffic flows at a small number of points on the network.
+For example, suppose we wish to calibrate a traffic model, using measured traffic flows at a small number of points on the network:

  -First run a Betweenness analysis at a number of radii using Integral Analysis.

  -Use a GIS spatial join to join Betweenness variables (the output of Integral) to the measured traffic flows.

  -Run Learn on the joined data to select the best variable for predicting flows (where measured).

  -Run Predict on the output of Integral to estimate traffic flow for all unmeasured polylines.

 ##### Dev tool(s)